 The conservation, trees and agriculture department is responsible for protecting the National Park’s landscapes and wildlife.
-The department has many responsibilities, including the development of conservation strategies and addressing the challenges facing Snowdonia today.
+The department has many responsibilities, including the development of conservation strategies and addressing the challenges facing Eryri today.

 Departmental responsibilities